opendevstack/ods-project-quickstarters/boilerplates/be-springboot/README.md

 ## What files / architecture is generated?
 Under the hook this quickstarter runs the [spring boot cli init command](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#cli-init).
+The quickstarter uses the *latest* available spring boot cli version to generate the spring boot project.

 This is implemented in the script ```init.sh``` (open it to understand the internal of the code generation of this quickstarter).